 In order to carry on the business of the Annual Meeting, we must have a quorum.
-This means at least a majority of the outstanding shares of Company common stock eligible to vote at the Annual Meeting must be represented at the Annual Meeting by proxy or in person, including abstentions.
+This means at least a majority of the outstanding shares of Company common stock eligible to vote at the Annual Meeting must be represented at the Annual Meeting by proxy, including abstentions.